FabienFerrero/SUniCA/Examples/atcommand.md

 *  Click on the upload button in Arduino IDE

-* Open Serial Monitor with 115200 baud
+* Open Serial Monitor with 115200 baud and select "Both NL & CR"

 * ==Warning== : Echo mode has to be disabled for this tutorial, you can use ATE command to toggle the echo mode